JunTaoLuo/GlobalUsings/Readme.md

    3. Can opt out with `<EnableGlobalUsingFiles>false</EnableGlobalUsingFiles>`
 2. Global usings from PackageReference
    1. Library packages can append to the item group `DefaultGlobalUsingFiles` to include a set of default global usings for types in the library.
+   2. This needs a second restore/build since the first restore generates the nuget.g.props files and the second restore/build includes the default global using file from the package.